ritk20/crypto-portfolio/README.md

 # Crypto Portfolio

-This is a personal project aimed to learn and improve my knowledge of React.JS and Web3.JS.
+This is a personal project aimed to learn and improve my knowledge of blockchain technology, made using React.JS and ethers.JS.
 I am a relatively new developer, so any suggestions are welcomed.

 ## Key Features